 Where do engineers work?

 Where engineers work usually depends on their specialism and working field.
-Dosign are active in diverse technical disciplines in which professional engineers apply their specific skills.
+Dosign are active in diverse technical disciplines in which engineers apply their specific skills.

 How to become an engineer?